persteenolsen/dotnet-8-mvc-auth/README.md

 Then closed VS Code and deleted the obj and bin and opened VS Code and installed the extentions again

-Finally I changed settings in the C# extention like below:
+I changed settings in the C# extention like below:

-- Extentions - C# - LSP Server - Dotnet Server - Enabled the "Supress LSP Error Toast" - Restaert VS Code
+- Extentions - C# - LSP Server - Dotnet Server - Enabled the "Supress LSP Error Toast" - Restart VS Code

+Finally I deleted the extention cache "csdevkit" by the path:

+- C: Users \ .vscode \ extensions \ csdevkit

+Restart VS Code

 Thats it :-)